 Missing Mr. McGee and Dee?
-Maine author Chris Van Dusen read aloud from his home in Camden each day until the end March.
+Maine author Chris Van Dusen reads and doodles from his home in Camden.
 All of the stories are available on his Facebook page.
 Most are also posted on YouTube.

 Award-winning children’s literacy program.
 Celebrated actors and actresses read children’s books alongside creatively produced illustrations.
 Readers include Lily Tomlin, James Earl Jones, Betty White, and dozens more! [storylineonline.net]

 Dav Pilkey at Home (Ongoing)

 Join the creator of Dog Man and Captain Underpants for drawing activities and other fun tidbits.
 Catch it when it drops at 8am, or watch it when you need a break.
 Lots of activities are available while you wait for the next video: Learn to draw Dog Man, make your own character, or write a new adventure. [https://kids.scholastic.com/kids/books/dav-pilkey-at-home/]